 Bran is also known for his philanthropic work not only in heightening the awareness of worldwide issues through his photographs but also raising money for different charities through the donation of his AK47’s at charity art auctions.
-To date he has raised in excess of £580,000 through his contributions.
+To date, he has raised more than £580,000 through his contributions.

 Best View of Heaven is from Hell, 2011, London

 AKA Peace 2012, London

 Sunday Times 50 Years of Front Covers, Saatchi Gallery, London

 Stations of the Cross (Group Exhibition), 2014, London